renuo/redmine_tracky/README.md

 # Redmine-Tracky

-Improved time tracking for Redmine
+Improved time tracking for Redmine (tested using Redmine 5.1)

 ## Prerequisites